pekwm/pekwm/doc/pekwm_panel.md

 }
 ```

-### Widget: ExternalData
+#### Widget: ExternalData

-Display external data for a given field extracted from an external
+Display external data from a given field extracted from an external
 command.
 The widget is updated whenever the data field is updated.

-It is recommended to use _TextWidth_ as size to handle font size
+It is recommended to use _TextWidth_ for the _Size_ parameter to
-differences between themes.
+handle font size differences between themes.

 Widget configuration: